GPII/universal/documentation/FlowManager.md

 * **header:** Authorization: Bearer < access_token >
     - `access_token` The access token can be first requested via /access_token endpoint.
 It represents the authorization that grants a GPII app to access settings associated with a token.
 Refer to [GPII OAuth2 Guide](https://wiki.gpii.net/w/GPII_OAuth_2_Guide#Resource_Owner_GPII_Token_Grant) about the detail steps.
 * **method:** `GET`
-* **return:** An object, keyed by solution ID, with each block containing the relevant settings in a format understandable by the solution.
+* **return:** An object, containing the user token and solution registry entries.
+Each block in the solution registry entries contains the relevant lifecycle instructions in a format understandable by the solution.
 For example:
 ```
 {
     "userToken": "li",